 Keep in mind that GTP-3 creates content based on scraped data that exists on the internet already.
 It can’t really come up with anything original apart from the arrangement of text on a page.
 Sure, your AI-Generated content will pass plagiarism checks but it won't win prizes for originality.
 If you’re using it for purely informational marketing copy, blog posts, or filler content for Ecommerce stores, then it will work fine with some editing.
 But don’t expect it to replace good copywriting, scriptwriters, creative storytellers, or just good, insightful, and thoughtful blogging.

-Then you need to keep in mind that while AI copywriting tools are very smart, so is Google.
-And Google’s algorithm keeps getting smarter.
-So what’s to say that there aren’t already checks in place to try and catch content that is obviously built using AI?
+Then you need to keep in mind that while AI copywriting tools use machine learning and as a result, are growing smarter.
+But so is Google.
+And Google’s algorithm keeps getting better at detecting anomalies, plagiarism, and mass-produced, low-quality content.
+It's likely Google has already put checks in place to identify AI-generated content.

 Essentially, Google could create AI to determine if your content is merely generated by another algorithm.